 If multiple patents apply to the same patented article, they can be listed together.
 It is not necessary to repeat the word “patent” or abbreviation “pat.” before each patent number in such a list.
 Pluralizing the word “patent” is generally fine, as is the presence of an additional word or abbreviation, such as in “patent number 00,000,000” or “pat. nos.
 XX,XXX,XXX and YY,YYY,YYY”.
 The use of “U.S. patent” or “U.S. pat.” would also be acceptable.
 The text of the notice should be in English.

 Virtual patent marking is an acceptable alternative to physical marking.
 It can be useful in situations where all the patent information required to provide constructive notice cannot easily fit on the patented article or even its label, such as where there are multiple patents that apply to an article that is fairly small in size.
 As the number of digits in patent numbers increase, this sort of difficulty increases.
-Virtual marking can also be helpful in situations where different patents are associated with different products but having product-specific labels is burdensome—a single label might be used listing a URL for a web page with patent association information for multiple products.
-Virtual marking can also minimize the need to replace or modify molds used to create a patent marking notice directly on molded articles as new patents issue or existing patents expire.
+Virtual marking can also be helpful in situations where different patents are associated with different products but having multiple product-specific notices is burdensome—a single notice template might be used listing a URL for a web page with patent association information for multiple products.
+For instance, virtual marking can help minimize the need to replace or modify molds used to create a patent marking notice directly on molded articles as new patents issue.

 An example of a proper virtual patent marking notice fixed on a patented article or its label is the following: